FEI38750/MTD/README.md

   Single cell RNAseq platform(-p): enter 1 for 10x or 2 for dropseq platform\
   For example:
 <pre><code>bash ~/MTD/MTD_singleCell.sh -i ~/scRNAseq_rawData/ -o ~/output/ -h 10090 -t 20 -p 1 -d 3 -c ~/scRNAseq_rawData/SRR12345678.whitelist.txt</code></pre>

+# Licence
+This software is freely available for academic users.
+Usage for commercial purposes is not allowed.
+Please refer to the LICENCE page.